Driving Tips

 The roads around Skye and the Highlands of Scotland do get busy during the summer.
-To enjoy your journey when driving the following tips will help both you and other road users.
+To enjoy your journey when driving, the following tips will help both you and other road users.

 Speed Limits